Profile updated 17/08/19

 Current clients and partners:

-BBC Radio London; London Tailored Tours; Look-Up London; Bankside Hotel; Native Hotel Bankside; Better Bankside; Museum of Soho; Shaftesbury PLC; Sister PR; National Theatre; Hearst Publishing; China Exchange; University of the Arts London; Goldsmiths College: Kaplan College; University of East London; Joy Everley jewellers; MC Overalls: Joseph Cheaney Shoes; Peckham Rye Tailors; The Good Life (adult learning centre) and Southwark Cathedral.
+BBC Radio London; National Theatre; Bankside Hotel; Native Hotels; University of the Arts London; Goldsmiths College; Better Bankside; Museum of Soho; Shaftesbury PLC; Sister PR; Cheaney Shoes; Hearst Publishing; China Exchange; Kaplan College; University of East London; Joy Everley jewellers; MC Overalls; Joseph; Peckham Rye Tailors; The Good Life (adult learning centre); and London Tailored Tours.

-This month I'm running a series of free Soho Music Month tours for my client, Soho landlord, Shaftesbury PLC.
-The tours include a free cocktail at Soho speakeasy Cahoots and celebrate Soho's musical heriatge from Beethoven to Bowie.
+In June, I ran a series of free Soho Music Month tours for my client, Soho landlord, Shaftesbury PLC.
+The tours included free cocktails at Soho speakeasy Cahoots and celebrated Soho's musical heritage from Beethoven to Bowie.

 Read all about it here.